• Skip to primary navigation

 • pumpkin puree: you can either use canned pumpkin or homemade pumpkin puree.
 Seeing as we only need a couple of spoonfuls, this is the perfect recipe for using up leftover pumpkin puree from Holiday baking;

-• sugar: I like to use coconut sugar in my hot chocolates, as that is what I always have on hand, however, feel free to use whatever type of sugar you enjoy using;
+• sugar: I like to use coconut sugar in my hot chocolates, as that is what I always have on hand, however, feel free to use whatever type of sugar or sweetener alternative you prefer such as brown sugar or maple syrup;

-• cocoa powder: I prefer to use an unsweetened cocoa powder, as I love a good savory undertone to my hot chocolates, but feel free to use whatever cocoa powder you have on hand (just note the cocoa you use will change the sweetness of the hot chocolate);
+• cocoa powder: I use unsweetened cocoa powder, as I love a good savory undertone to my hot chocolates, but feel free to use whatever cocoa powder you have on hand (just note the cocoa you use will change the sweetness of the hot chocolate so adjust accordingly);

 • whipped cream: again use what you have on hand.
-I use a regular whipped cream but you can also use whipped coconut cream or one of the new plant-based whipped creams now available;
+I tend to have heavy cream on hand so I whip that, but you can also use whipped coconut cream or one of the new plant-based whipped creams now easily available in most grocery stores;

 How To Make The Best Pumpkin Hot Chocolate